autumn-info-442a/team-b/hw4.md

     }
     ```
   - SearchBar
-    - This component is a view that contains a search input field and autocomplete function.
+    - This component is a view that contains an autocomplete component from `material-ui`.
     - View resides only on the client
     ```jsx
     class SearchBar extends Component() {
       // TO-DO: Implement actual component
       render() {
           return (
-            <input></input>
+            <Autocomplete></Autocomplete>
           )
       }
     }